Weight cycling and Serre-type conjectures for unitary groups: -adic Hodge theory

 \begin{proof} Suppose to the contrary that we have the containment $\im(f) \supset u^n M'$.
 Let $I$ denote the $\F$-vector space $\im(f)/u\im(f)$.
 On the one hand, the images of the $f(e_j)$ span $I$, and by assumption $f(e_1)$ is zero in $I$.
 Thus $\dim_\F I < d$.
 On the other hand, by the theorem on elementary divisors we can pick a basis $(e_j')_{j=1}^d$ of $M'$ and non-negative integers $a_j$ (possibly greater than or equal to $ep$) such that the $(u^{a_j} e_j')_{j=1}^{d}$ span $\im(f)$ as an $\F[u]/u^{ep}$-module.
 Since $u^n M'$ is spanned by the $(u^{n} e_j')_{j=1}^d$, we see that $a_j \le n < ep$ for all $j$.
 Therefore $\dim_\F I = d$ and we get a contradiction, as required. \end{proof}

 We owe the following argument to Xavier Caruso.
 We would like to thank him for letting us include it here.
 Without it, we would need a slightly stronger condition on $(a,b,c)$ in Theorem~\ref{thm: explicit list of possible characters for specific descent data} below.
 (Namely we would need to demand that $a-b > 3$, $b-c > 3$, $a-c < p-4$ and that none of $2a-b-c$, $2b-a-c$, $2c-a-b$ are congruent to an element of $[-3,3]$ modulo $p-1$.)
+In the statement, note that, as $\gcd(p,e) = 1$, we have a natural ring homomorphism $\Z[1/p] \to \Z/e$ (``reduction modulo $e$'').

 \begin{prop} Maintain our assumptions on $K_0$, $K$ and $K'$, so $e = p^d -1$.
 Assume that $r < \frac{p-1}2$.
 Suppose that $\M$ is a rank $d$ object of $\FBrModdd$.
 Suppose that $\Tst^{*,r}(\M)$ extends to an irreducible representation of $G_\Qp$.
 Suppose that $\cN$ is a rank one object of $\FBrModdd$ and that we are given a map $\cN \to \M$ of Breuil modules that is injective \(as an $\F$-linear map\).